Baird Parker + Violet Red Bile Glucose (VRBG) Dipslides (Box of 10)

 Customers who bought this product also bought:

-The SCM dipslide measures a total count on the front side and coliforms count on the back.
-It also reveals E.coli...View
+The TTS dip slide measures total count urinary organisms (CLED) on one side and coliforms count (MacConkey3) on the...View